-- 1. Parent arrival: School ends at 3:30 PM.
+- 1. Parent arrival: Lower school ends at 3:30 PM (1:30 PM half days) and upper school ends at 3:50 PM (1:50 PM half days).
 Please post the pick-up tag in the windshield or on a sun visor so it is visible to staff.
 If you forget your tag, please park in a designated spot following the direction of the staff member and approach the front office with your identification. - a.
 To facilitate the pick-up process, please follow the wave schedule.